The Partnership.

 your situation.

-Tell me which decisions you're carrying alone.
+Tell me which decisions you're carrying on your own.
 I'll tell you whether the Partnership is the right fit.

 What people